-In 1960, MEXE in Dorset designed the modern trackway after extensive exercising in Germany showed that assault and logistics bridgeheads needed some form of ground stabilisation system to prevent vehicles getting bogged down.
-The ever fascinating British Pathe has a short clip here.
+In 1960, MEXE in Dorset designed the modern trackway after extensive exercising in Germany showed that assault and logistics bridgeheads needed some form of ground stabilisation system to prevent vehicles from getting bogged down.
+The ever-fascinating British Pathe has a short clip here.
 In conjunction with MEXE, Laird Anglesey developed the ubiquitous Class 30 Trackway and subsequently won the manufacturing contract.

 Ships Taken Up From Trade (STUFT)